pascaldekloe/jwt/README.md

 … a JSON Web Token (JWT) library for the Go programming language.

+* Feature complete
+* No third-party dependencies
+* Full unit test coverage

 The API enforces secure use by design.
 Unsigned tokens are rejected.
 No support for encrypted tokens either—use wire encryption instead.

-* Feature complete
-* No third party dependencies
-* Full unit test coverage

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).